-Packaged bank accounts or premium bank accounts offer a few extra perks on top of the usual banking service that you would normally expect.
+Packaged bank accounts or premium current accounts offer a few extra perks on top of the usual banking service that you would normally expect.

-Our guide explains the key features of the current account market's best premium bank accounts and can help you decide whether or not making the step up to a premium bank account is worth the extra money.
+Our guide explains the key features of a premium current account and can help you decide whether or not making the step up to a premium bank account is worth the extra money.

-Premium bank accounts, also known as packaged or sometimes gold bank accounts, offer the same service as the free current accounts on the market, while adding a few added extras in return for a monthly fee.
+Premium current bank accounts, also known as packaged or sometimes gold bank accounts, offer the same service as the free current accounts on the market, while adding a few added extras in return for a monthly fee.

 If you use all the perks then the premium bank account probably offers good value.
 These perks include handy extras (or pointless ones, depending on your perspective) such as breakdown cover, travel insurance and in some cases, cashback for spending or using direct debits.
 You can compare a range of premium accounts to see if the benefits outweigh the monthly fee.

 The average monthly fee for a premium current account is around £15, but they can be as low as £5 or as high as £25, depending on the account and the perks it offers.

 Deciding whether it's right for you comes down to whether or not you will make use of all of the benefits.

 The benefits that come with the account are often marketed as free, but in reality you’re paying for them with your monthly fee.

 Some of the features of a premium current account will actually be worth the money, if not better than the standard retail value.
 In other words, you may be getting family travel insurance more cheaply than if you bought a standalone policy.
 However, if you are unable to use the insurance because travel is curtailed, then the benefit is limited.